-- 1. The publication must be eligible to report under the Reporting Standards - a) You may apply to register a printed publication under the Republic of Ireland ABC Bulk Distribution Reporting Standards if it publishes the majority of its distribution in the Republic of Ireland.

-2. Copies must comply with the Reporting Standards

-- Copies claimed must comply with the relevant sections of these Reporting Standards with the following exceptions which you specifically cannot claim:

-- i) Free copies to contributors

-- ii) Free copies to advertisers

-- iii) Free copies to advertising agencies

-- iv) Free copies to press cutting agencies

-- v) File or office copies

-- vi) Free publisher employee copies

-- vii) Paid publisher employee copies (unless they qualify under the Paid Employee Copies category or they are purchased as a normal consumer).

-- viii) Electronic versions of the publication unless they meet the requirements to be claimed as a Digital Edition.

-- ix) Copies distributed or sold outside the UK and Republic of Ireland.

-3. Transactions related to the claim must be bona fide 'arms length' arrangements

-- a) Transactions or arrangements (such as sales, circulation or distribution services) with your own organisation or Related Parties will initially be deemed as not bona fide 'arms-length' for ABC purposes, meaning they cannot be included in your claim.
+- 1. The publication must be eligible to report under the Reporting Standards - a) Any printed publication may apply to register under the ABC Bulk Distribution Reporting Standards. - 2.
+Copies must comply with the Reporting Standards - Copies claimed must comply with the relevant sections of these Reporting Standards with the following exceptions which you specifically cannot claim: - i) Free copies to contributors - ii) Free copies to advertisers - iii) Free copies to advertising agencies - iv) Free copies to press cutting agencies - v) File or office copies - vi) Free publisher employee copies - vii) Paid publisher employee copies (unless they qualify under the Paid Employee Copies category or they are purchased as a normal consumer) - viii) Electronic versions of the publication unless they meet the requirements to be claimed as a Digital Edition - ix) Copies distributed or sold outside the UK and Republic of Ireland - 3.
+Transactions related to the claim must be bona fide 'arms length' arrangements - a) Transactions or arrangements (such as sales, circulation or distribution services) with your own organisation or Related Parties will initially be deemed as not bona fide 'arms-length' for ABC purposes, meaning they cannot be included in your claim.
 However they can be included if you are able to demonstrate to the satisfaction of your auditor or ABC that these comply with the Reporting Standards and are bona fide 'arms length' arrangements. - b) Related Parties for ABC purposes will include where: - i) One party has direct or indirect control of the other party; or - ii) The parties are subject to common control from the same source; or

-- iii) One party has influence over the financial & operating policies of the other party to an extent that the other party might be inhibited from pursuing at all times its own separate interests; or - iv) The parties, in entering a transaction, are subject to influence from the same source to such an extent that one of the parties to the transaction has subordinated its own separate interests. - Transactions between contract publishers and their clients are deemed not to be arms length in relation to a specific publication produced for that client.
+- iii) One party has influence over the financial & operating policies of the other party to an extent that the other party might be inhibited from pursuing at all times its own separate interests; or - iv) The parties, in entering a transaction, are subject to influence from the same source to such an extent that one of the parties to the transaction has subordinated its own separate interests. - v) Transactions between contract publishers and their clients are deemed not to be arms length in relation to a specific publication produced for that client.